jnyryan/jnyryan.github.io/_posts/2014-08-04-building-the-linux-kernel.md

 fakerootmake -j `getconf _NPROCESSORS_ONLN` deb-pkg LOCALVERSION=-opsyscall
 ```

 This command can take quite some time to run depending on the hardware or virtualised environment.
-We tried various configurations and here are the comparisons
+I tried various configurations and here are the comparisons
 of the build times.

 | # Cores | Build Time (minutes) |